British Rail Class 302: Refurbished units

-On refurbishment the trailer coaches were fitted with B5 bogies for both driving ends, along with conversions of the Battery Driving Second Open (BDTSOL) to a Battery Driving Trailer Composite Open (BDTCOL) having moved the first-class accommodation to a position over the Westinghouse CM38 main compressor which was noisy and caused vibration, Driving Standard Compartment to a Driving Standard Open DTSO having removed the compartments for an open layout.
-The centre trailer had B4 bogies fitted with the Trailer Composite Semi Open (TCSOL) design converted to Trailer Standard Open (TSOL).
-The motor coach retained its Gresley derived bogies after refurbishment with compartments removed for an open layout with guards van.
+Upon refurbishment, the trailer coaches were fitted with B5 bogies for both driving ends, along with conversions of the Battery Driving Second Open (BDTSOL) to a Battery Driving Trailer Composite Open (BDTCOL); this took place after having moved the first-class accommodation to a position over the Westinghouse CM38 main compressor, which was noisy and caused vibration.
+Driving Standard Compartments were converted to Driving Standard Open DTSOs, having removed the compartments for an open layout.
+The centre trailer had B4 bogies fitted, with the Trailer Composite Semi Open (TCSOL) design converted to Trailer Standard Open (TSOL).
+The motor coach retained its Gresley-derived bogies after refurbishment, with compartments removed for an open layout with a guards van.
 All 30 units would also receive gangway connections between cars within the unit.

-Originally the vehicles were insulated with blue asbestos which was removed and sealed during refurbishment between 1982 and 1984 with some of the compartments being removed and reconfigured to open saloons.
+The vehicles were insulated originally with blue asbestos, which was removed and sealed during refurbishment between 1982 and 1984; some of the compartments were removed and reconfigured to open saloons.